-1.5 H&E Tissue Quality Assessment
+1.6 H&E Tissue Quality Assessment

 Review the H&E image thoroughly to assess tissue quality and select area(s) of interest.
-If scoring the block or section is necessary, refer to Optional Trimming/Scoring the Block on page 46.
+If scoring the block or section is necessary, refer to Optional Trimming/Scoring the Block on page 59.

-Ensure that the tissue section is free from tissue processing and sectioning artifacts as shown in Troubleshooting on page 34.
+Ensure that the tissue section is free from tissue processing and sectioning artifacts as shown in Troubleshooting on page 43.
 Tissue processing artifacts may include improper fixation, squeeze/crush artifacts, and hemorrhaging.
 Examples are shown in the images below.
+If H&E staining was performed on the same tissue section used for DAPI quality assessment (see previous section), ensure that DAPI staining overlaps well with nuclei seen during H&E imaging.

 If imaging reveals satisfactory tissue morphology, proceed with 2.
-Optional - Practice FFPE Tissue Sectioning & Section Placement on page 27 if additional sectioning practice is needed or 3.
-FFPE Tissue Sectioning & Section Placement on page 29 for placement of tissue sections on Xenium slides.
+Optional -Practice FFPE Tissue Sectioning & Section Placement on page 36 if additional sectioning practice is needed, 3.
+FFPE Tissue Sectioning & Section Placement on page 38 for placement of tissue sections on Xenium slides, or any additional quality assessment methods.